Mespyr/Taro/README.md

 - [x] labels will be allowed to jump to from anywhere within a function, making control flow easier
 - [x] syscalls will be implemented, making the language be able to interact with the operating system
 - [x] Basic stack manipulation
+- [ ] Function arguments and return values
 - [ ] Type Checking
 - [ ] Datasets
 	1. [ ] stage one: